How To Write a Job Description That Attracts the Most-Qualified Candidates

 Are these current recruitment and hiring trends inspiring you to make changes in the way your HR team operates?
 Whitman Associates, Inc. can help you even more with hands-on support.
 Get in touch with us if you need assistance with temporary placement, permanent employees, and more!

-There are many changes on the horizon for the working world.
-With COVID forcing offices to transition to work-from-home and the discussion of a great resignation as burnt-out employees seek a better work-life balance, employers are scrambling to figure out how to keep their employees on board.
-One solution to your struggles could be temp work.
+There are always changes on the horizon for the working world, and being able to adapt is crucial.
+Offices are adapting: first to hybrid working arrangements, then returning to the office, and burnout continues to be an ongoing concern for employees and employers alike.
+For employees seeking a better work-life balance and management in need of an engaged team of talent, temp work may be an effective solution.
 Whether you’re an employer who’s struggling to find good help or an employee who wants to explore unique work opportunities, there are many benefits to temporary employment that could be the key to finding what you need.

 Are you considering temporary employment as a business or as an individual?
-Learn more about the benefits of temporary work for you when you read this overview from the experts at Whitman Associates, Inc.
+Learn more about the benefits of temporary work when you read this overview from the experts at Whitman Associates, Inc.

 Temporary Employment Benefits for Job Seekers

 Temping offers employees unique benefits that long-term positions often don’t.
-Temporary employment through a reputable staffing agency can help job seekers secure flexible, well-paying positions that provide predictable work opportunities without a long-term commitment.
-Depending on the candidate’s situation and circumstances, temping can provide a variety of perks, including the following.
+Temporary employment through a reputable staffing agency can help job seekers secure flexible, paying positions that provide steady work opportunities without a long-term commitment.
+Depending on the candidate’s situation and circumstances, finding temporary employment can provide a variety of perks, including the following.

 Explore Different Careers